 Like with Persona Nutrition, the monthly price of Care/of depends on what you order, but the company prices out each ingredient on their site so you can see the pricing breakdown.

 Also similarly to Nutrition, the biggest complaint that we saw customers had was that the service cost a lot more than buying similar vitamins from a standard retailer.

 Designed for women, Ritual is another subscription vitamin service.
 The company states that their supplements are vegan-friendly, and gluten- and allergen-free, non-GMO, and free of synthetic fillers.

 Unlike the other two companies, you won’t receive a variety of pills to take each day.
 Rather, each clear capsule contains everything the company thinks you need.
 The pills you are shipped change depending on how many months you have been taking them (there are no options for customization).
 Each monthly order costs $30.

-How does Persona stand out from these two companies?
-One fundamental way is that the company completes a more in-depth assessment of your health history that looks both at DNA test results and your current prescription medications.
+One fundamental way that Persona Nutrition is different is in its in-depth assessment of your health history that looks both at DNA test results and your current prescription medications.
 The company states that this process helps you avoid potentially dangerous interactions between them.

 When it comes to researching personalized supplements, a key question you need to ask is whether you need them in the first place.

-Put another way, unless you have a deficiency in a specific nutrient, the reputable research we’ve read indicates there’s not much clinical evidence to show that taking the majority of dietary supplements will provide you with real benefits.
+Unless you have a deficiency in a specific nutrient, there’s not much clinical evidence to show that taking the majority of dietary supplements will provide you with real benefits.

 There’s some evidence that taking supplements tailored to your specific health and lifestyle situation can make a difference for your health.
-Persona’s in-depth assessment and transparent recommendation process lets you see exactly what they are suggesting to you and why they think you need it, which allows you more say over what you take.
+Persona’s in-depth assessment and transparent recommendation process lets you see exactly what they are suggesting to you and why they think you need it.